ezpaarse-project/node-ezmesure/README.md

 # node-ezmesure

-A wrapper around ezmesure API
+A NodeJS wrapper around ezmesure API

 The [ezMESURE api](https://github.com/Inist-CNRS/node-ezmesure.git) is used.